coocos/k8s-k3d-notes/README.md

 ingress.networking.k8s.io/ingress-example created
 ```

-Now for the moment of truth, let's try curling our Ingress from outside the cluster:
+Now for the moment of truth, let's try curling our ingress from outside the cluster:

 ```shell
 $ curl localhost:8090